top of page

 Possibly from Deir el-Medina.

-This small ostracon shows a hieroglyph in the form of the seated Seth-animal, looking towards Along the right broken edge, part of the outline of a cartouche is visible, which may once have contained the name of one of the ramesside kings.
-On the upper broken edge are traces of some vertical red lines.
+This small ostrakon shows a hieroglyph in the shape of the seated animal Seth, looking to the right.
+Along the right broken edge part of the outline of a cartouche can be seen, which may have contained the name of one of the Ramesside kings.
+There are traces of some vertical red lines on the upper broken edge.

 Drawing of a lion's head